mendableai/firecrawl/README.md

 Empower your AI apps with clean data from any website.
 Featuring advanced scraping, crawling, and data extraction capabilities.

-_This repository is in early development, and we’re still integrating custom modules into the mono repo.
+_This repository is in development, and we’re still integrating custom modules into the mono repo.
 It's not fully ready for self-hosted deployment yet, but you can run it locally._

 ## What is Firecrawl?